Weizheng96/markerBasedWatershed3D/README.md

 No dependency needed.

-I referred the 2D traditional watershed code from, but this original code may contain bugs : https://ofstack.com/C++/22898/c++-watershed-algorithm-(watershed-algorithm).html
+I referred the 2D traditional watershed code from https://ofstack.com/C++/22898/c++-watershed-algorithm-(watershed-algorithm).html, but this original code may contain bugs.